mkishi1221/mkishi1221.github.io/_posts/2025-05-20-Where Is the Money? The Early Revenue Pitfall in Product Validation.markdown

 Amazon offers one of the earliest and most iconic examples of a Wizard-of-Oz MVP.
 Before building a sophisticated backend or investing heavily in logistics, Jeff Bezos launched a simple website for selling books.
 When customers placed orders, there was no automated fulfillment system—Bezos would manually purchase the books from distributors and ship them to buyers.
 This lean, behind-the-scenes operation allowed Amazon to validate demand for online book sales without the overhead of building infrastructure prematurely.

-Revenue is not binary.
-It matters why someone paid, what they thought they were buying, and whether they’d do it again without us handholding every step.

-Even more importantly: does that same revenue appear when the next version ships?

 ## Not Just Wizardry: Other Ways to Deliver Early Value

 The Wizard-of-Oz approach is just one way to deliver early value—there are countless other ways to build an MVP.
 Another great example is the Concierge model: offering a transparent, manual service—consulting, coaching, or process execution.
 Here, the buyer knows they’re purchasing a hands-on solution.
 There’s no illusion, and the value we’re testing is more grounded.